The "French Fade" Manicure Has Replaced French Tips — & It's Twice As Chic

 @estheticsbytmr Timeless french fade, great for weddings or every day!💕 #nails #gelnails #almondnails #frenchfadenails #ombrenails #gelextensions ♬ original sound - Lyrical🎶

-While TikTok seems smitten with the classic pink-and-white French fade for now, Streets believes that this is a nail art trend that lends itself well to experimenting with other color combinations, too.
-“Pastel shades are perfect for spring and summer, and bolder or darker colors are great options for colder months,” Streets says.
-“Simply select your light to dark shades in complementary colorways.”
+While TikTok seems smitten with the classic pink-and-white French fade for now, Ami believes that this is a nail art trend that lends itself well to experimenting with other colour combinations, too.
+“Pastel shades are perfect for spring and summer, and bolder or darker colours are great options for colder months,” Ami says.
+“Simply select your light to dark shades in complementary colourways.”

 @byaliciasthlm Testar almond, och mina naglar är färjade av bus 😭#fyp #nails #foryou #buildergel #nagelgiganten #naglarnacka #sthlm #nailinspo #foryoupage #beginner #fördig #naglarsthlm #almondshape ♬ original sound - !nayaa